-Here’s how to create your Top 4 Org Chart™:
+Here’s how to create your Functional Accountability Chart:

 - Identify the core functions of your business.
 (In this article I have listed the core functions common to most businesses, but you need to adapt this for your business.)